detide/testwithbeta/README.md

         . . . . .`);
 })
 ```

-## Step 3

-Look at the virtual @boardname@, you should see the heart and your drawing blink on the screen.

 ## Step 4

 If you have a @boardname@ connected, click ``|Download|`` to transfer your code and watch the hearts flash!